Universally counting curves in Calabi--Yau threefolds: Introduction

+An element of the Grothendieck group of 1-cycles may be thought of as a `curve enumeration problem' (or an `insertion') on which any curve enumeration theory may be evaluated to yield a number.
+For example, for a smooth complex projective threefold $X$ and any class $\beta\in H_2(X)$, the class of the characteristic function $1_\beta\in H^0_c(\cZ(X))$ in $H^*_c(\cZ/\Cpx_3)$ asks to `count curves in class $\beta$'; more generally, any compactly supported cohomology class in $H^*_c(\cZ(X))$ can be used to constrain the curves we ask to count.
+A class $\gamma\in H^*_c(\cZ(X/B)/B)$ asks to count curves in fibers of the family $X\to B$, constrained by $\gamma$.
+Note that we consider families $X\to B$ which are not necessarily proper: all the `compactness' necessary to have a well-behaved enumerative problem is encoded by the `compact support' condition in the definition of the bivariant group $H^*_c$.

+The choice of `finite simplicial complexes' as the class of base spaces $B$ used to define the Grothendieck group $H^*_c(\cZ/\Cpx_3)$ in Definition \ref{grothintrodef} may appear unnatural.
+Do observe, though, that for any family $X\to B$ over (say) a complex analytic space $B$, a choice of real analytic triangulation of $B$ will induce a map $H^*_c(\cZ(X/B)/B)\to H^*_c(\cZ/\Cpx_3)$.
+The virtue of simplicial complexes is that they are more amenable to the cut-and-paste operations and local perturbations (bump functions) involved in computing the group $H^*_c(\cZ/\Cpx_3)$ (Theorem \ref{maincalculation}).

+The Grothendieck group $H^*_c(\cZ/\Cpx_3)$ is graded by cohomological degree $i$ and by chern number $k$ (the chern number of a 1-cycle in $X$ is its pairing with $c_1(TX)$, which is a locally constant function on the space of 1-cycles $\cZ$).

+Given that the `expected dimension' (index) of moduli spaces of curves (in complex \emph{three}folds) of chern number $k$ is (typically) $2k$ (real dimensions) and a degree $i$ cohomology class defines a codimension $i$ constraint, it is natural to introduce the \emph{virtual dimension} grading on $H^*_c(\cZ/\Cpx_3)$ given by $2k-i$ (which is a `homological grading' and represents the typical virtual dimension of the moduli spaces of curves that the given class in $H^*_c(\cZ/\Cpx_3)$ asks to enumerate).
+Dually, there is a bi-grading $H_*^\relinfty(\cZ/\Cpx_3)_\naive=\bigoplus_i\prod_kH_i^\relinfty(\cZ(-,k)/\Cpx_3)_\naive$ by homological degree $i$ and chern number $k$, and it is natural to consider the `virtual codimension' grading $2k-i$.
+The standard curve enumeration theories have virtual codimension zero (hence yield numbers when paired against elements of $H^*_c(\cZ/\Cpx_3)$ of virtual dimension zero).

-The group $H^*_c(\cZ(\Cpx_3))$ has a rich algebraic structure: it is a bi-algebra (product corresponds to disjoint union of cycles, while coproduct corresponds to sum of cycles).
-It also has bi-algebra endomorphisms corresponding to the `multiply by $d$' operation on cycles.
+The group $H^*_c(\cZ/\Cpx_3)$ is a bi-algebra: product corresponds to disjoint union of cycles, while coproduct corresponds to sum of cycles.
+It also has bi-algebra endomorphisms given by pulling back under the `multiply by $d$' operation on cycles.

+One could make all these same definitions for compact $k$-cycles in complex $n$-folds for any values $0\leq k\leq n$.
+One of the significant special features of case we consider here, namely $1$-cycles in $3$-folds, is that the standard moduli spaces of curves in threefolds have virtual dimension depending only on the chern number.

+The reader may wonder why the colimit in Definition \ref{grothintrodef} yields the `right' result, when it would certainly make more sense to take a homotopy colimit instead.
+The answer is that Definition \ref{grothintrodef} actually \emph{is} a homotopy colimit, essentially due to the fact that our class of bases is `homotopical' (this is another reason why simplicial complexes are a nice class of base spaces to work with).